SchellCode/schellcode.github.io/_posts/2020-03-27-webassembly-without-emscripten.md

 Ever since I moved from Emscripten to this approach I have not looked back.
 Faster and streamlined build, smaller output, and full control of the layer between WebAssembly and browser, all that by removing a ton of cruft and required tools and libraries and dependencies.

 If you have questions, I can be reached on [Twitter @B_Schelling](https://twitter.com/B_Schelling).

+There was a somewhat similar article from 2019 from @surma at https://surma.dev/things/c-to-webassembly/ which is a bit more low level and does not attempt to build with the standard library or do something like WebGL or audio output.
+So my main point was